facebook/docusaurus/website/docs/presets.md

     [
       '@docusaurus/preset-classic',
       {
+        // Debug defaults to true in dev, false in prod
+        debug: undefined,
         // Will be passed to @docusaurus/theme-classic.
         theme: {
           customCss: require.resolve('./src/css/custom.css'),
         },
-        // Will be passed to @docusaurus/plugin-content-docs
+        // Will be passed to @docusaurus/plugin-content-docs (false to disable)
         docs: {},
-        // Will be passed to @docusaurus/plugin-content-blog
+        // Will be passed to @docusaurus/plugin-content-blog (false to disable)
         blog: {},
-        // Will be passed to @docusaurus/plugin-content-pages
+        // Will be passed to @docusaurus/plugin-content-pages (false to disable)
         pages: {},
-        // Will be passed to @docusaurus/plugin-content-sitemap
+        // Will be passed to @docusaurus/plugin-content-sitemap (false to disable)
         sitemap: {},
       },
     ],